In-app features

 Alongside its tracking capabilities, the SDK embeds some features aimed at Contentsquare users such as Snapshot Capture and SDK Logs.

 To enable in-app features within your app, you have to first make sure your app is launched in the background.
-To do so, simply start it and press the Android home button.
+To do so, start it and press the Android home button.
 Then, follow the appropriate method described as follows.

 If you have access to the Contentsquare platform, you can open the in-app features modal from the menu and scan the QR code with your phone.